The clean energy option that saves you money

 Thanks to your state's renewable energy incentive programs, Ampion members receive regular savings on their electricity bills.

 Think of it as “solar as a service” — with no equipment to buy, install, maintain or worry about, you get to experience all the benefits of Community Solar without the hassles.

 Available to all

-Ampion is available to homeowners, renters and just about anyone who pays a utility bill, making it easy to take part in sustainable change and access real savings.
+Ampion is available to homeowners, renters and just about anyone who pays a utility bill, making it easy to take part in sustainable change.

 How Community Solar works

 Sign up for free to become an Ampion member in as little as 5 minutes with your utility bill (to calculate your energy usage and savings)

 Ampion matches you to a solar farm and assigns you a share of the Community Solar credits it generates based on your typical usage

 The solar farm produces clean energy and delivers it to the grid, increasing the renewable energy available to your community and boosting sustainability

 Community Solar credits are applied to your bill each month based on your share of the solar energy produced, reducing what you pay your utility